Sweden Intercepts Bulgarian Ship Over Damaged Baltic Cable - UrduPoint

 Sweden Intercepts Bulgarian Ship Over Damaged Baltic Cable

+The Swedish coast guard seized a Bulgarian ship after a fibre-optic cable under the Baltic Sea linking Sweden to Latvia was damaged, its owner said on Monday

-Sofia, (APP - UrduPoint / Pakistan Point News - 27th Jan, 2025) The Swedish coast guard chased and intercepted a Bulgarian ship after a fibre-optic cable under the Baltic Sea linking Sweden to Latvia was damaged, its owner said on Monday.
+Sofia, (APP - UrduPoint / Pakistan Point News - 27th Jan, 2025) The Swedish coast guard seized a Bulgarian ship after a fibre-optic cable under the Baltic Sea linking Sweden to Latvia was damaged, its owner said on Monday.

 Latvia sent a warship on Sunday to investigate the damage, while Swedish prosecutors opened an "aggravated sabotage" investigation.